open-policy-agent/gatekeeper/website/docs/expansion.md

 ---
 id: expansion
 title: Early Rejection of Generator Resources
 ---

-> 🚧 This feature is in _alpha_ stage and it is not enabled by default.
+> 🚧 This feature is in _alpha_ stage, and is not enabled by default.
+To
+> enable, set the "enable-generator-resource-expansion" flag.

 Gatekeeper can be configured to reject generator resources that might create a resource that violates a policy.
-For example, users could configure Gatekeeper to immediately reject deployments that would create a `Pod` that violates a constraint instead of merely rejecting the Pods.
+For example, one could configure Gatekeeper to immediately reject deployments that would create a `Pod` that violates a constraint instead of merely rejecting the Pods.
 To achieve this, Gatekeeper creates a "mock resource" for the `Pod`, runs validation on it, and aggregates the mock resource's violations onto the parent resource (the `Deployment` in this example).

-To use this functionality, users must first specify which resources should be " expanded" by creating 1 or more `TemplateExpansion` custom resources.
+To use this functionality, first specify which resources should be "expanded" by creating 1 or more `TemplateExpansion` custom resources.
 Then, in order for Gatekeeper to accurately create these "mock resources" in a way that mirrors the real Kubernetes controllers, users can define any number of [Mutations](https://open-policy-agent.github.io/gatekeeper/website/docs/mutation) on the expanded resource to manipulate them into the desired form.